Answers to frequently asked questions concerning MSc EF

 If you come from non-EU countries, you need to apply for a Finnish residence permit as most of the MSc EF studies during the first year will be in Joensuu.
 Information on residence permits in Finland can be found on the web pages of the Finnish Immigration Service.
 The residence permit for the second academic year can be obtained later during the first spring or at the beginning of the second year as soon as you know your second year host university.
 The MSc European Forestry secretariat and the local country coordinators will be there to advise you.10.
 How do I register as a present student at the University of Eastern Finland?

 Together with your admission letter you will receive instructions how and when you are able to register.
 General information about the registration and practical issues related to studies at UEF can be found on the web pages of Student and Learning Services.
 Please also read carefully the Practical Guide for International Students.

 11. Do I need insurance?

-Insurance: The MSc EF programme provides an adequate insurance policy for students starting in August 2018.
+Insurance: The MSc EF programme provides an adequate insurance policy (Erasmus Mundus Protect & Assist) for all students starting in August 2019.
 Also the requirements of the residence permit include that the student has adequate insurance.

 In addition for general information about Finnish society and living in Finland, check the "Infopankki" page.